 As you drive through South Dakota, especially in the Black Hills, know that wild animal sightings are common.
 You can expect to see deer, elk, bison, prairie dogs, foxes, mountain goats, mountain lions, bighorn sheep, and turkeys throughout this rugged landscape.
 Remember that these animals are wild.
 Do not approach them, even if you just want a quick picture.
 There are many incidents of tourists getting hurt by animals in this area.

 The nearest and biggest city to fly into when visiting the Black Hills is Rapid City.
 Rapid City sits just east of the Black Hills so it’s the perfect place to begin your Black Hills, South Dakota vacation.
 If you’re arriving by plane, you’ll fly into Rapid City Regional Airport (RAP).
-At the airport, you can rent a car from the following: Alamo, Avis, Budget, Enterprise, Hertz, or National.
-If you’re flying in at night and need to spend the night in Rapid City, I prefer to search for hotels on booking.com; or use Airbnb.
-If you’re new to Airbnb, use my code for a discount off your first stay.
+At the airport, I recommend renting a car using Discover Cars to compare prices across multiple different companies.
+If you’re flying in at night and need to spend the night in Rapid City, I prefer to search for hotels on Expedia, Booking.com, or VRBO.

 If you plan on picking up your car and driving straight to the Black Hills, you can choose to move through the Black Hills in a clockwise or counterclockwise direction.
 If you want to head north, you’ll hit one of the most scenic drives in the Black Hills – Spearfish Canyon.
 And if you want to go south, you’ll hit one of the most famous monuments in America – Mount Rushmore.